 Before you start, identify the product or products in your inventory that you want to sell.
 Ideally, you should have just one product as your focus but sometimes you may want to sell multiple products.

 One common mistake that most salespeople make is to use the same sales template for all occasions.
 So you have B2B sales pitches being used in consumer product settings and vice-versa.

 You should avoid such lazy marketing; tailor-make your presentations according to specific settings.

 3. Identify the pain points of your client

 Before writing your sales pitch, find out the problem areas of your customer.
 For this, you may have to deep dive into your client’s operations and believe me, it is not a one-day job.

 While writing your product benefits, prioritize them.
-The most important benefit should be on the top and ideally speaking, must occupy 75% of your pitch.
+The most important benefit should be on the top and ideally speaking, must occupy 75% of your presentation.

 5. Ask probing questions

-Michael Halper, CEO, and Founder of SalesScriptor says that the best sales personnel ask probing questions while delivering their sales pitches.
+Michael Halper, CEO, and Founder of SalesScriptor says that the best salespeople ask probing questions while delivering their pitches.

-It would be a great idea to ask 2-3 thoughtful questions regarding each of the pain points in your presentation.
-Such questions make your sales pitch effective and leave behind a pondering audience with food for thought!
+It would be a great idea to ask 2-3 thoughtful questions about each pain point in your presentation.
+Such questions make your pitch effective and leave behind a pondering audience with food for thought!

 6. What is your final objective?